aatikturk/obsws-python/README.md

 #### Otherwise:

-Import and start using, parameters are as follows:
+Import and start using, keyword arguments are as follows:

 -   `host`: obs websocket server
 -   `port`: port to access server